 All Contents © 2017The Kiplinger Washington Editors

-State treasuries and other agencies are holding some $41.7 billion in unclaimed assets, according to the National Association of Unclaimed Property Administrators (NAUPA).
+State treasuries and other agencies are holding more than $40 billion in unclaimed assets, according to the National Association of Unclaimed Property Administrators (NAUPA).
 Some of it could be yours.

-Unclaimed assets—accounts that have been inactive for at least a year—can include checking and savings, payroll checks, utility deposits and tax refunds.
+Unclaimed assets, often from accounts that have been inactive for a certain period of time, can include checking and savings, payroll checks, utility deposits and tax refunds.
 They may also include stock certificates, certificates of deposit, insurance benefits, pension payments and safe-deposit-box contents.